Ex–Jan. 6 Prosecutors Urge Congress to Use Capitol‑Riot Playbook to Probe ICE and CBP Conduct in Minneapolis Killings

 📌 Key Facts

 - On Jan.
-23, thousands of Minnesotans participated in a coordinated 'ICE Out of Minnesota: Day of Truth and Freedom' general strike and walkout — with hundreds of mostly small businesses closing, labor and faith groups backing the action, and clergy and protesters staging demonstrations at locations including Minneapolis–St. Paul International Airport (organizers said ~100 clergy were arrested; airport police cited trespass/failure-to-comply citations).
+23, thousands of Minnesotans took part in an 'ICE Out of Minnesota: Day of Truth and Freedom' general strike and protests in subzero temperatures — with hundreds of businesses closing, organized labor and faith groups backing the action, marches from The Commons to Target Center, and about 100 clergy arrested at Minneapolis–St. Paul International Airport after demonstrators exceeded permit conditions, according to multiple reports.

 📊 Analysis & Commentary (1)